TheAbominableAutisticArchivist/ErdtreeRemembrances/README.md

 In the subsequent folders (only "The Royals" at present) and in the "Equipment Set" folder under "Items and Landmarks", the screenshots are organized according to the best judgment of the archivist.
 While I have endeavoured to organize the screenshots neutrally, the exercise of my judgment may generate a misleading impression on the viewer.
 Accordingly, these folders have been labelled "Archivist" to reflect that.

 The archive is currently work-in-progress and will be updated erratically.
 Feel free to create your own archives and your own organization of screenshots using my work.
 I also welcome any information on missing screenshots, including missing items and missing dialogue (I'm well aware I'm missing many NPC kill/death quotes).
 Any screenshots you are able to share would also be greatly appreciated.

+**Disclaimer**
+The archivest is a codelet.
+The history of commits will look stupid.